Malek-01/Ferry-transit-delay-/README.md

 ## Requirements

 - Python 3.x
-- Required Python libraries are specified in requirements.txt
+- Dependencies: The required Python libraries are specified in the requirements.txt file

 ## Usage